GoogleChrome/web.dev/src/site/content/en/blog/optimize-cls/index.md

 ### Identifying load CLS issues

 When the CrUX and Lighthouse CLS scores of PageSpeed Insights are broadly in line, this usually indicates there is a load CLS issue that was detected by Lighthouse.
 In this case Lighthouse will help with two audits to provide more information on images causing CLS due to missing width and height, and also list all the elements that shifted for the page load along with their CLS contribution.
+You can see these audits by filtering on the CLS audits:

 {% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/2C3v6dGwPx2yFyYpVdue.png", alt="Lighthouse Screenshot showing the CLS audits providing more information to help you identify and address CLS issues", width="800", height="544" %}

 {% Aside important %}
   Lighthouse will identify the elements that were shifted, but often these are the ones _impacted_ rather than the elements _causing_ the CLS.
 For example, if a new element is inserted into the DOM, the elements that are beneath it will show in this audit, but the root cause is the addition of the new element above.
-Hopefully, the shifted element will be sufficient to help you identify and resolve the root cause.
+However, the shifted element should be sufficient to help you identify and resolve the root cause.
 {% endAside %}

 The [Performance panel](https://developer.chrome.com/docs/devtools/evaluate-performance/) in DevTools also highlights layout shifts in the **Experience** section.
 The **Summary** view for a `Layout Shift` record includes the cumulative layout shift score as well as a rectangle overlay showing the affected regions.
 This is particularly helpful to get more detail on load CLS issues since this is easily replicated with a reload performance profile.